al-holm/aika/docs/use _cases.md

 => A next widget tells the user about learning German with the app and  the main functionalities such as chat interface, buttons, tasks widgets, translation and progress tracker.

+### 1d.
+Interaction with main menu

+**Actor:** User

+**Goal:** To naviagate between the different components of the system.

+**Prerequisites**: User is logged into the app.

+**Basic Flow:**

+=> The system displays a screen with a welcome message, buttons "Deutsch" and "Recht & Alltag" at the bottom of the screen.
+At the top right corner there is a setting icon.

+=> After pressing the button, the according chat interface is displayed.

+=> After pressing on a setting icon, the user can adjust their language.

 ## Chat with German Bot

 ### 2a.
 Send a message & get a response